AndMJ/AndMJ/README.md

 -->

-`Web Developer | Know basics of Photoshop and Illustrator`
+`Know some Web Development | Know basics of Photoshop and Illustrator`

 <br>